davisonrebechi18/anp_project/README.md

 $ conda create -n anpenv python=3.8 anaconda
 ```

 ### Activate virtual environment
 The following commands [activate](https://virtualenv.pypa.io/en/latest/userguide/#activate-script) an existing virtual environment on Windows and Unix systems.
-The command assume that the virtual environment is named `venv` and that its location is in a subdirectory `path/to/` of the current directory.
+The command assume that the virtual environment is named `anpenv` and that its location is in a subdirectory `path/to/` of the current directory.
 ```sh
 # Windows (CMD.exe)
 $ path\to\anpenv\Scripts\activate.bat